evapumar/openshift/install/README.md

-In order to install a new Red Hat Openshift cluster in AWS please follow these steps in the precise order:
+In order to install a new Red Hat Openshift cluster in AWS please follow these steps in the precise order.

+You will need the Pull Secret generated in this page:
 * https://cloud.redhat.com/openshift/install

 All the steps will be performed from an AWS Cloud9 terminal with enough privileges (AdministratorAccess will work).